aadilbanaras1844/nodejs-challenge-filmania/README.md

  * config folder contains all keys, parameters loading etc
  * public folder will have assests  like images, js, css etc
  * helper folder will have function used in project
+ * tests folder for all files of test cases ( mocha, chai used for testing apis & configuration )

 ## Project dependencies
  * nodejs